 If the manuscript passes the previous phases, the Managing Editor then sends it to the Editor in Chief for approval.
 Once the Editor in Chief accepts the submission, it is sent to the Editor.

-If the Editor finds that the manuscript is within the scope of the journal scope, it is innovative, and in high quality as it imposes new idea or add useful development; the Editor authorizes the manuscript to go through the peer review process.
+If the Editor finds that the manuscript is within the scope of the journal scope, it is innovative, and of high quality, as it imposes new ideas or adds useful development; the Editor authorizes the manuscript to go through the peer-review process.

-The report on a manuscript is reported by the reviewers that contains the recommendation with one of the following results to the Editor:
+The report on a manuscript is reported by the reviewers that contain the recommendation with one of the following results to the Editor:

-In this step, the author should achieve the comments and submit again a copy that considered required changes.
+In this step, the author should achieve the comments and submit again a copy that considered the required changes.
 Accordingly, the manuscript forwards again to the reviewers to ensures that the changes have been happened.
-When this meets the editor’s satisfaction, the editor in chief approves the acceptance to be sent to the author.
+When this meets the editor’s satisfaction, the editor-in-chief approves the acceptance to be sent to the author.

 In this case, the editor asks the author to re-submit the manuscript again considering the comments that are resulted from the revision process.
 The manuscript again proceeds to the original process along with the previous report.
-Reviewers are asked to report the manuscript and clarify if the author considered the previous comments and the manuscripts goes in right track, otherwise the recommendation of rejection will be sent to the author.
-If yes, the author achieves his commitments and successfully considered the comments, the report of the reviewers proceeds in the same previous cycle.
+Reviewers are asked to report the manuscript and clarify if the author considered the previous comments and the manuscripts goes on the right track, otherwise, the recommendation of rejection will be sent to the author.
+If yes, the author achieves his commitments and successfully considered the comments, the report of the reviewers' proceeds in the same previous cycle.

-The editor in chief has the full right to reject a manuscript in preliminary stage if the manuscript does not meet the requirements of being fits to the journal scope and, policies, and guidelines or it has a lack of quality and incomplete outcomes.
-Reviewers reject the manuscript if it is not in a quality that contains innovative ideas or it is not coherent and incompact that brings high quality sciences to the readers.
+The editor in chief has the full right to reject a manuscript in the preliminary stage if the manuscript does not meet the requirements of being fits the journal scope and, policies, and guidelines or it has a lack of quality and incomplete outcomes.
+Reviewers reject the manuscript if it is not in a quality that contains innovative ideas or it is not coherent and incompact that brings high-quality sciences to the readers.

 Once the Editor in Chief accepts the submissions, it is sent to the production team to be language edited, formatted, and structured.
-The publication contains the name of editor in chief, names of the managing editors and a list of editors’ names that supervised the peer review process.
-The publication contains the recommendation of the Editor in chief with the acknowledgement to the editors and the assigned reviewers for their contribution in running the process and their achievements.
+The publication contains the name of the editor in chief, names of the managing editors, and a list of editors’ names that supervised the peer review process.
+The publication contains the recommendation of the Editor in chief with the acknowledgment to the editors and the assigned reviewers for their contribution in running the process and their achievements.

-IEREK press encourages listed editors to invite reviewers to contribute in the revision process.
+IEREK press encourages listed editors to invite reviewers to contribute to the revision process.
 The criteria of recruiting reviewers should be completely unbiased and impartial.
-The selection of reviewers also depends of their qualification and their area of expertise.
+The selection of reviewers also depends on their qualification and their area of expertise.
 Reviewers must hold academic degrees (At least a Post-Doctoral Degree).
 The reviewers also should have considerable experience in peer revision.